 Some underwater pictures are provided by our wonderful friend and diver Leif.

 Galapagos is the most outstanding destination for diving, snorkelling, birding, and wildlife watching on our planet.
 The uninhabited islands were declared a National Park in 1959 and as the first World Heritage Site in 1978.
 It became a Marine Reserve in 1998.
 The spoken languages are English and Spanish.
 Communication is very easy on the islands, and locals will assist you where ever needed.

-Charles Darwin arrived on the Galapagos Islands for the first time in 1835.
-He became famous due to his theory of evolution.
+Charles Darwin famous for his theory of evolution arrived on the Galapagos Islands for the first time in 1835.
 San Cristobal's exhibition is dedicated to Charles Darwin and explains the different currents and their influence on such rich biodiversity.